 Once the stock reaches a full boil, turn the heat back, keep the lid on the pan and simmer over medium heat for 10 minutes.

 After ten minutes, turn the heat off and remove the pan from the heat.
-Keep the pan covered and let the chicken breasts sit in the hot liquid for 20 minutes.
+Keep the pan covered and let the meat sit in the hot liquid for 20 minutes.

 Remove the chicken breasts from the hot liquid.
 They should have an internal temperature of at least 165°F or 74°C. Poached chicken breasts can be served or used immediately in recipes or you can cool them and keep them chilled.
-They can also be frozen for later use.
+Once cool, they can also be frozen for later use.